Frequently Asked Questions

 Q. When do I submit my continuing education hours?

-A. You are required to submit proof of your continuing education every two years, based on your year of licensure.
-If you have questions about your continuing education cycle, please contact the Board.
+A. You are required to submit proof of your continuing education every two years.

 You are responsible for maintaining proof of your continuing education to submit to the Board.
 (ARSD 20:76:03:05)